 The new stadium’s maximum capacity is estimated to be 17,500 — the Cherries are the only team out of the 20 currently in Premier League with a smaller stadium.

 In an age when money is often a shortcut to success, Brentford’s promotion would be evidence of what’s possible for clubs who are governed with responsibility and shrewdness.

-Marcelo Bielsa and Slaven Bilic will both be wary of Brentford’s BMW, but are they capable of applying the brakes?
+Marcelo Bielsa and Slaven Bilic will both be wary of Brentford’s BMW as they show no signs of applying the brakes.

 - Get a free £30 bet with Betway